FlowFuse/website/src/blog/2023/06/Flowforge-as-a-No-Code-Ethernet_IP-to-Profinet-Protocol-Converter.md

 Frequently in industrial automation, there's a need for two devices that use different protocols to communicate with each other, requiring protocol conversion.
-In this article, we present a mock scenario where FlowForge is used to enable an Allen Bradley PLC, which uses ethernet/IP, to communicate with a Siemens PLC, which uses Profinet, using a no-code solution.
+In this tutorial, we present a mock scenario where FlowForge is used to enable an Allen Bradley PLC, which uses ethernet/IP, to communicate with a Siemens PLC, which uses Profinet, using a no-code solution.
 This example is geared toward beginners and assumes that the end-user knows how to use PLCs, but may be using FlowForge or Node-RED for the first time.

 <!--more-->